 Economic Impact of Lancashire Colleges 2014

-Regeneris Consulting was commissioned by The Lancashire Colleges to assess their economic contribution to the Lancashire economy.
-The study has three main elements:
+Regeneris Consulting was commissioned by The Lancashire Colleges Ltd to assess the economic contribution of the colleges to the Lancashire economy.
+The study has three main elements of assessment:

-- An objective assessment of how the colleges are helping to address the skill shortages of seven key sectors in the Lancashire economy.
+- How the colleges are helping to address the skill shortages of seven key sectors in the Lancashire economy.

 The Lancashire Colleges & Jobcentre Plus – Best Practice Guide

 This best practice guide provides college and Jobcentre Plus managers and staff with advice and guidance to provide better support and outcomes for customers.
 It contains practical insights on how to seize opportunities arising from the closer alignment of Further Education and Jobcentre Plus.

 The guide describes the five factors that should be present to assist claimants become confident, motivated learners: